visionmobile/heroku-dyno/docs/API.md

 ### <a name="start-event" href="#start-event">@</a>start event

-Event "start" is emitted a new dyno process has started.
+Event "start" is emitted a new running process has started.

 ##### Example